CMT: Convolutional Neural Networks Meet Vision Transformers: Introduction

 In this paper, we stand upon the intersection of CNNs and transformers, and propose a novel CMT (CNNs meet transformers) architecture for visual recognition.
 The proposed CMT takes the advantages of CNNs to compensate for the aforementioned limitations when utilizing pure transformers.
 As shown in Figure~\ref{fig:arch}(c), input images first go through the convolution stem for fine-grained feature extraction, and are then fed into a stack of CMT blocks for representation learning.
 Specifically, the introduced CMT block is an improved variant of transformer block whose local information is enhanced by depth-wise convolution.
-Compared to ViT~\cite{vit}, the features generated from the first stage of CMT can maintain higher resolution, \ie $H/4\times W/4$ against $H/16\times W/16$ in ViT, which are essential for other dense prediction tasks.
-Furthermore, we adopt the stage-wise architecture design similar to CNNs~\cite{resnet,efficientnet,mobilenetv2} by using four convolutional layer with stride $2$, to reduce the resolution (sequence length) gradually and meanwhile increase the dimension flexibly.
+Compared to ViT~\cite{vit}, the features generated from the first stage of CMT can maintain higher resolution, \ie, $H/4\times W/4$ against $H/16\times W/16$ in ViT, which are essential for other dense prediction tasks.
+Furthermore, we adopt the stage-wise architecture design similar to CNNs~\cite{resnet,efficientnet,mobilenetv2} by using four convolutional layer with stride $2$, to gradually reduce the resolution (sequence length) and increase the dimension flexibly.
 The stage-wise design helps to extract multi-scale features and alleviate the computation burden caused by high resolution.
 The local perception unit (LPU) and inverted residual feed-forward network (IRFFN) in CMT block can help capture both local and global structure information within the intermediate features and promote the representation ability of the network.
 Finally, the average pooling is used to replace the class token in ViT for better classification results.
 In addition, we propose a simple scaling strategy to obtain a family of CMT variants.
-Extensive experiments on ImageNet and other downstream tasks demonstrate the superiority of our CMTs in terms of accuracy and FLOPs.
-For example, our CMT-S achieves 83.5\% ImageNet top-1 with only 4.04B FLOPs, while being 14x and 2x smaller than the best existing DeiT~\cite{deit} and EfficientNet~\cite{efficientnet}, respectively.
-Besides image classification, CMT can also be easily transferred to other vision tasks to replace the conventional backbone.
-Our CMT-S based RetinaNet~\cite{focal} achieves 44.3\% mAP on COCO val2017 detection task, outperforming the PVT-based RetinaNet~\cite{pvt} by 3.9\% with less computational cost.
+Extensive experiments on ImageNet and other downstream tasks demonstrate the superiority of our CMT in terms of accuracy and FLOPs.
+For example, our CMT-S achieves 83.5\% ImageNet top-1 with only 4.0B FLOPs, while being 14x and 2x less than the best existing DeiT~\cite{deit} and EfficientNet~\cite{efficientnet}, respectively.
+In addition to image classification, CMT can also be easily transferred to other vision tasks and serve as a versatile backbone.
+Using CMT-S as the backbone, RetinaNet~\cite{focal} can achieve 44.3\% mAP on COCO val2017, outperforming the PVT-based RetinaNet~\cite{pvt} by 3.9\% with less computational cost.